stevana/stateful-pbt-with-fakes/README.md

 newtype Env state = Env { unEnv :: IntMap (Reference state) }
 ```

-That’s all the pieces we need to implement that `Counter` example that
+That's all the pieces we need to implement that `Counter` example that
 we saw above, plus some new constructs to deal with precondition
 failures and references.

-Next let’s have a look at an example where we need preconditions and
+Next let's have a look at an example where we need preconditions and
 references.

 #### Example: circular buffer

-This example is taken from John’s paper [*Testing the hard stuff and
+This example is taken from John's paper [*Testing the hard stuff and
 staying
 sane*](https://publications.lib.chalmers.se/records/fulltext/232550/local_232550.pdf)
 (2014).